mieubrisse/gecko/vms/wasmvm/README.md

 * `contractID`: The contract being invoked
 * `function`: The name of the function being invoked
 * `senderKey` and `senderNonce`: Similar to previous call.
 Note that we increment `senderNonce` to 2.
-* `args`: An array of integer arguments to pass to the function being invoked.
+* `byteArgs`: Arguments to the smart contract method.
+Can be JSON object/array or base58 encoded bytes.
 May be omitted.
-  * Each element of `args` must specify its type, which is one of: `int32`, `int64`
-* `byteArgs`: The base 58 with checksum representation of a byte array to pass to the smart contract.
-May be omitted.

 Let's invoke the contract's `create_owner` method.
 As you can see in the Rust code, this method takes one argument: the owner's ID.
-We give the owner ID 123 below.

 ```sh
 curl --location --request POST 'localhost:9650/ext/bc/wasm' \